dotkernel/dot-mapper/README.md

 ## The Mapper Manager

 All defined mappers have to be registered and fetched from the mapper manager.
 The mapper manager is a special case of service container.
-It is an instance of the `AbstractPluginManager` type provided by Zend Service Manager.
+It is an instance of the `AbstractPluginManager` type provided by Laminas Service Manager.
 The mapper manager is responsible for proper mapper initialization.
 Another feature is mapper caching - multiple calls to a mapper will result in just one initialization.
 The mapper manager initializes the mapper following the configuration set including the backend adapters, associated entity, event listeners and so on.

 You'll use the mapper manager's single public method: `get($name, array $options = null)`;